mongojack/mongojack/README.markdown

     WriteResult<MyObject, String> result = coll.insert(myObject);
     String id = result.getSavedId();
     MyObject savedObject = result.getSavedObject();

-As you can see, both the object itself and the id of the object are strongly typed.
+Both the object itself and the id of the object are strongly typed.
 If the id is generated, you can easily obtain it from the write result.
-Finding objects by ID is also simple:
+Finding an object by ID is also simple:

     MyObject foundObject = coll.findOneById(id);